I'm not fond of tough odds...

 - Impetus' "Graue Flamma" = "weighted flame", "Exhalatio" = vapor

 - Fabularis' "Stellar Pulvia" = "star dust", "Congelatio" = "freezing"

 - "Umbra" = "shadow, "Priscus Nox" = "ancient night"

 - "Perfection" = "perfection", "Fatum" = "fate"

 - Fatum's "Tenebrae" = "darkness", "Ultimum" = "last/final"

 - The Corruption: The Recruitment method for the Melior Esse.
-All of them are beings who used the Sympathia system, their very souls are eroded in exchange for knowledge from the "key" (All Sympathia units are copies of the original and are linked).
+All of them are beings who touched the "key" which eroded their own souls for knowledge.
+The Sympathia units are warped versions of it.

 - Plant Machines: The Skullplume mooks have this vibe.

 The Ruina General of Sky, pilots the Fortes Ala.